-In this page you can discover the three semi- finalists for the Painting and Drawing discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury, composed by experts and established artists.
+In this page you can discover the finalist for the Painting and Drawing discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury at the event in Vilnius, Lithuania, on June 25th.

 I have a Bachelor’s and a Master’s degree from Tbilisi State Academy of Arts.
 As a professional artist, I took part in exhibitions, festivals, and other art-projects in Georgia, Turkey, Chelsea Gallery in New York, USA, and the Venice biennale in Italy, Latvia Riga.
 Apart from painting, I create installations and video art.